|

 Well... they did!
 99.9% of "cheap" pickups actually ARE wound with metric wire!
 And here’s where we hit "the problem"

 So, 0.06mm wire?
-Isn't as "hot" (its not inducing as strong a signal, its normally operating at a lower resonant peak frequency (sometimes it can be higher, depends on the impedance of the coil, but usually, lower) and the Q factor is generally wider - 0.06mm wire sounds more rounded, smoother, less defined, less biting... its fine, honestly!
+Isn't as "hot" ohm for ohm (it’s not inducing as strong a signal, its normally operating at a higher resonant peak frequency and the Q factor is generally wider - 0.06mm wire sounds more rounded, smoother, less defined, brighter... its fine, honestly!
 It still sounds like a guitar - but it doesn't flick those weird switches in your brain that make you sit up and go "THAT is the tone I’ve heard coming out *famous guitarist*s fingers!"

 All because of that 0.0035mm...
 If you've ever wondered what the difference between "good for the money" and "actually good" pickups is?
 Why there exists £15 pickups that sound pretty good, and £250 pickups that bring a tear to your eye?
 That’s it...
 0.0035mm!